expressjs/expressjs.com/en/advanced/best-practice-security.md

 If you don't want to use Helmet, then at least disable the `X-Powered-By` header.
 Attackers can use this header (which is enabled by default) to detect apps running Express and then launch specifically-targeted attacks.

-So, best practice is to to turn off the header with the `app.disable()` method:
+So, best practice is to turn off the header with the `app.disable()` method:

 ```js
 app.disable('x-powered-by')